-The Association made a surplus of £1,521,475 (2015 restated - £484,121) during the year.
+The Association made a surplus of £2,814,425 (2016: £1,521,475) during the year.

-The Association continued with its investment in planned and cyclical works throughout 2015-2016.
-The total expenditure on planned and cyclical works expensed in the year amounted to £578,625 (2015 - £543,849).
+The Association continued with its investment in planned and cyclical works throughout 2016-2017.
+The total expenditure on planned and cyclical works expensed in the year amounted to £489,674 (2016: £578,625).
 The Association has not capitalised any of this expenditure.

-Despite this expenditure WSHA is in a strong financial position with over £2.5m deposited as cash funds, and has revolving loan facilities available to it on demand.
+Despite this expenditure WSHA is in a strong financial position with over £2m deposited as cash funds.
 WSHA continues to have a substantial major repair investment programme over the next five years.
 We have also provided substantial funds over the next five years to meet our commitments under the Energy Efficiency Standard for Social Housing.
 Cash surpluses will continue to be made, subject to our planned major repair programme over the next few years.